Includes web links to local trade fair or show authorities and local newspapers, trade publications, radio/TV/cable information.

 Electronic commerce is rudimentary and the country does not have specific laws or regulations to govern the e-commerce sector.
-Chinese websites are the top destination for Turkmen citizens shopping online.
-Electronics and clothing constitute the major types of goods purchased online from abroad.
-Most customers access internet shopping websites from mobile phones, often with slow internet speeds.
-There are no major consumer buying holidays or shopping days for e-commerce in Turkmenistan, except for those announced on Chinese internet websites like aliexpress.com.
-The major internet websites for commercial advertising in Turkmenistan include VESTNIKTM (https://www.vestniktm.com/), TMAWTO (https://www.tmawto.com/tm/), EMLAK (http://www.emlak.tm/), and Satlyk (https://satlyk.org/), although no online payment options are available.
-Currency convertibility is a major limitation to e-commerce or any other type of foreign transaction in Turkmenistan.
+Several domestic e-commerce sites are in the early stages of development.
+Chinese websites remain the top destination for Turkmen citizens shopping online.
+Electronics and clothing constitute the majority of goods purchased online from abroad.
+Most customers access internet shopping websites from mobile phones, often with slow internet speeds and through VPNs because many foreign sites are blocked within Turkmenistan.
+Online payment options in foreign currencly are generally unavailable in Turkmenistan.
+Currency convertability is a major limitation to e-commerce or any type of foreign transaction in Turkmenistan.

 There are no major consumer buying holidays for e-commerce in Turkmenistan except for those announced on Chinese internet websites like aliexpress.com.
 The major internet websites for commercial advertising in Turkmenistan include VESTNIKTM (https://www.vestniktm.com/), TMAWTO (https://www.tmawto.com/tm/), EMLAK (http://www.emlak.tm/), and Satlyk (https://satlyk.org/).